Darling Point

 Darling Point's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Darling Point's health outcomes show exceptional results according to AreaSearch's assessment.
+Darling Point's health outcomes show excellent results according to AreaSearch's assessment.
 Mortality rates and chronic condition prevalence are very low across all age groups.
 Private health cover is exceptionally high at approximately 152% of the total population (6,135 people), compared to 59.9% in Greater Sydney and a national average of 55.7%.

 Frequently Asked Questions - Health